Charleston Southern Buccaneers: Varsity teams

 CSU competes in the NCAA in the following sports:

 In 2008, CSU closed its highly successful men's tennis program to reallocate funds to other sports.
 CSU formerly fielded a men's soccer team.

+Cross Country

+Beginning in 2020, Charleston Southern has won six consecutive Big South Conference titles in Men’s Cross Country.
+The Buccaneer men won the title in 2020, 2021, 2022, 2023, 2024, and 2025.

 Football

 Rivalry with Coastal Carolina

 These two schools first met on the football field in 2003 and it has been a rivalry since Charleston Southern defeated Coastal Carolina 34–27 in 2005 to win a share of the Big South Championship that Coastal had already clinched.
 CSU got the first shutout of the series with their 24–0 win in 2008.
 Currently, Charleston Southern has a two-game winning streak over Coastal Carolina with Charleston Southern winning 59–58 in 2016.
 Charleston Southern won a share of the 2016 Big South Championship and got the automatic berth into the NCAA Playoffs.

 Coastal Carolina leads the series 8–6.